 The Anglican Church was virtually the only source of information through these comprehensive records of baptisms, marriages and burials until the coming of the Methodist Church in the very late 1700s.
 Many left the Anglican Church to join this new church leading to its tremendous growth in the 1800s.
 In Cornwall, for example, there were 55 Methodist Churches in 1801 but by the end of the century this figure had risen to over 600.
 Although they were not legally permitted to carry out such functions as marriages, there is little doubt that some did.

 From 1837, Methodists were permitted to perform marriages but only in the presence of the Registrar and it was not until the very end of the century that such churches could be licensed for the independent conduct of marriages.
 Baptisms were certainly conducted as were burials.
 Unfortunately, as there was not the same degree of control compared with the Anglican Church, few of the early Methodist registers have survived.

-Other denominations, such as the Jews, Quakers and Catholics, have also kept their records but, like those of the Methodists, they are not so freely available as are those of the Anglican Church.
+Other denominations, such as the Jews, Quakers and Catholics, have also kept their records but, like those of the Methodists, they are not as freely available as those of the Anglican Church.
 In most cases, it is necessary to apply to the church to see a register.